The

 All of the preceding data types except

-subtypes, can be implicitly converted to PLS_INTEGER
+LONG, and all PLS_INTEGER subtypes, can be implicitly converted to PLS_INTEGER.

 A

-subtype only if the value does not violate a constraint of the subtype.
+PLS_INTEGER value can be implicitly converted to a PLS_INTEGER subtype only if the value does not violate a constraint of the subtype.

-subtype raises an exception, as Example 3-5shows.
+For example, casting the PLS_INTEGER value NULL to the SIMPLE_INTEGER subtype raises an exception, as Example 3-5shows.

 Example 3-5 Violating Constraint of SIMPLE_INTEGER Subtype